cgx-avenue/notes/80_Development/容器Container/Docker/Docker-4-sudo&priviledged mode.md

-# Background - why sudo is needed for docker-cli
+# Background - why sudo is needed
 When we use docker commands, we always use sudo as prefix, otherwise it wil show like below:
 ![](imgs/2023-08-16-09-47-43.png)
 which shows lacking of permission.